ietf-wg-cellar/matroska-specification/index_matroska.md

 Bit 0 is the most significant bit.

 Frames using references SHOULD be stored in "coding order".
 That means the references first and then the frames referencing them.
 A consequence is that timestamps might not be consecutive.
 But a frame with a past timestamp MUST reference a frame already known, otherwise it's considered bad/void.

-There can be many `Block Elements` in a `BlockGroup` provided they all have the same timestamp.
-It is used with different parts of a frame with different priorities.

 ##### SimpleBlock Header